BigWhaleLabs/bwl-drop-contract/README.md

-# Solidity Ethereum smart contract starter

-Heavily influenced by the [Big Whale Labs repos](https://github.com/BigWhaleLabs).
+# Commemorative NFT collection for early adopters

 ## Usage

-1. Clone the repository with `git clone git@github.com:Borodutch/smart-contract-starter`
+1. Clone the repository with `git clone git@github.com:BigWhaleLabs/seal-cred-nft-drop-contract`
 2. Install the dependencies with `yarn`
 3. Add environment variables to your `.env` file
 4. Run the scripts below